almogre02/OOP-Undirected-graph/README.md

 # OOP-Undirected graph
-The first assignment in OOP course- unweighted and undirected graph.
+The first assignment in OOP course: unweighted and undirected graph.